JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/navigation.md

 [`DirectNavigationProvider`](upsource:///platform/core-api/src/com/intellij/navigation/DirectNavigationProvider.java).

-## `Symbol` navigation
+## Symbol Navigation

 If there is no direct navigation available under the caret, then the platform proceeds with `Symbol` navigation.

-After obtaining the target symbols by resolving a [reference](declarations_and_references.md#references), the platform computes the navigation targets.
+After obtaining the target symbols by resolving a [reference](declarations_and_references.md#references), the IntelliJ Platform computes the navigation targets.
 If there are several target symbols or several navigation targets defined for a symbol, then the IDE shows the navigation popup to ask the user to choose where to go.